Environmental Assessment

 Environmental Assessment Comment letter

-Yocha Dehe submits a detailed set of comments identifying the many and varied flaws with the Environmental Assessment.
+Yocha Dehe submits a detailed set of comments identifying the many and varied flaws with the EA.

 Numerous other interested parties also submitted comments, including other tribes, local governments, and environmental groups.